turbot/tailpipe-plugin-aws/docs/tables/aws_cloudtrail_log/queries.md

 ## Detection Examples

+### Default EBS encryption disabled in a region

-### Detect default EBS encryption disabled in a region
+Detect when default EBS encryption was disabled in a region.

 ```sql
 select